dawnsmithcyber/-dawnsmithcfe4ever-del/README.md

 [![Certification](https://img.shields.io/badge/Learning-SOC_Analyst-green?style=for-the-badge)](https://www.credly.com/badges/b4eb9c9b-20e8-4217-91f3-b40215381512 )

 ## 👤 About Me
-I am a cybersecurity professional with a CFE, currently training and immersed in the **[Cybersecurity Community]** program.
+I am a cybersecurity professional with a CFE, currently training and immersed in the **Cybersecurity Community** program with skool.com.
 I specialize in monitoring, detecting, and responding to threats within the digital landscape.
 My goal is to master the **Technical Controls** that keep organizations resilient against modern adversaries.

 ---